motorrin/EndeavourOS_Smart_Update_Wrapper/README.md

 # 2. 📰 Arch News Integration

-Automatically parses the archlinux.org RSS feed before listing updates.
+Checks the official Arch Linux News feed before syncing databases.
-•  Warns you immediately if there are fresh news items (< 48h).
+•  Alerts you to news items from the last 14 days to ensure you don't miss manual intervention notices.
-•  Helps prevent breakage requiring manual intervention.
+•  Acts as a safeguard against "blind" updates that could break the system.

 # 3. 🧠 Semantic Version Analysis